Government Science High School: Daily assembly

 Daily assembly plays a great role to raise discipline, unity and loyalty.
-That is why, before 15 minutes of starting everyday classes, a daily assembly holds for both shifts individually.
-A daily assembly contains Quran recitations, uptake The National Flag of Bangladesh, repetition The Oath, serving the National Anthem of Bangladesh and some physical exercises.
+That is why, 15 minutes of starting everyday classes, a daily assembly holds for both shifts individually.
+A daily assembly contains Quran recitations, uptake The National Flag of Bangladesh, repetition of The Oath, serving the National Anthem of Bangladesh and some physical exercises.
 Everyone has to take part in daily assembly every day.

 Uniform

-From grades 1-3 the uniform is white shirts and navy blue shorts or full-length pants.
-From grades 4-10 the uniform is full-sleeve or half-sleeve white shirts and navy blue full-length pants.
-White keds are mandatory for each and every student.
-For all grades, the embroidered monogram which is given by the school must be attached in the left pocket of the shirt.
-Both shift have their individual monogram.
+From grades 1-3, the uniform is white shirts and navy blue shorts or full-length pants.
+From grades 4-10, the uniform is full-sleeve or half-sleeve white shirts and navy blue full-length pants.
+White school shoes are mandatory for each and every student.
+For all grades, the embroidered monogram which is given by the school must be attached to the left pocket of the shirt.
+Both shifts have their individual monogram.
 Morning shift's monogram has the title 'প্রভাতি' which means morning and Day shift's monogram has the title 'দিবা' which means day.
-And the most essential thing for every student is their own individual ID card which is provided by the school every year.
+The most essential thing for every student is their own individual ID card which is provided by the school every year.

 School magazine

 Name of the School Magazine is Shikriti (স্বীকৃতি) and the editor is Mr. Ramzan Mahmud.
-The magazine published every 2 year intervals.
-In those 2 years, the contents of the magazine are collected from each and every classes.
-Contents are like - Poetry and rhymes, articles, stories, jokes and riddles, drawings etc. Selected contents are published.
+The magazine is published every 2-year intervals.
+In those 2 years, the contents of the magazine are collected from each and every class.
+Contents are like - Poetry and rhymes, articles, stories, jokes and riddles, drawings, etc. Selected contents are published.